magomimmo/modern-cljs/README.md

 These tutorials require that you have some prior programming experience.
-They assume you've at least gotten your hands dirty by trying a little Clojure, even if you're not proficient in it yet, or in the underlying Java and JavaScript programming languages.
+They assume you've at least gotten your hands dirty by trying a little Clojure, even if you're not proficient in it yet.
 It will also be quite helpful if you have some experience programming for the Web using HTML, JavaScript and the browser DOM.

-If you don't know anything about Clojure (or about Lisp), I strongly recommend you learn a little bit about it before starting these tutorials.
+If you don't know anything about Clojure (or about Lisp), I recommend you learn a little bit about it before starting these tutorials.

 There are plenty of outstanding resources on Clojure that are freely available